mcmckinley/mmmsh/readme.md

-A simple shell.
+mmmsh: a simple shell

 I've begun this project as a way to learn C.

 todo:
 - setup guide
-- finish documentation
+- finish documentation: function descriptions, style consistencies
-- tests
+- tests: automatic scripts

-- piping & redirection
+What I would make if I had more time

+- Command history / scrolling back with arrow keys: this is surprisingly complicated to implement.
+I want to keep this project relatively simple and easy to understand for a beginner.
-- any other important shell features I might have missed
+- Other important shell features I might have missed: job management, variables, etc
-- scrolling up/down through previous commands. could be really easy or a nuisance to implement
-- colors and fun stuff

-**Difficult to Implement**

-Writing built in commands: easy
-Implementing piping: medium
-Combinining these two: *hard*